 Skip to main content

-Instead of managing pathway- or customer-specific details in external resources, teams can define custom fields on projects to store information such as verifiers, onsite equipment, or other operational and MRV-related attributes.
+Instead of managing pathway- or customer-specific details in external resources, teams can define custom fields to store information such as verifiers, serial numbers, registration statuses, or other operational and MRV-related attributes.
 This reduces fragmentation, prevents data from falling out of sync, and minimizes reporting errors and validation delays.
 Custom Fields are flexible and pathway-agnostic, ensuring Mangrove can support multiple project types without complicating the default user experience.
 Fields are only added where needed and can be accessed by the appropriate users, stakeholders, and systems.
+Custom Fields are available on two record types:

 How it works

-Custom Fields are managed in two distinct areas of the Mangrove platform: Account Admin and Project Settings.
+Custom Fields are managed in two distinct areas of the Mangrove platform: definitions live in Account Admin; values are set on the individual record.

 Account Admin: Defining Custom Fields

-Before a custom field can be used in a project, it must first be defined at the account level.
-This is done in the Account Admin section under Project Custom Fields.
-Here, administrators can create a library of custom fields that will be available for use across all projects in the account.
-This ensures consistency and standardization of data fields across your organization’s projects.
+Before a custom field can be used, it must first be defined at the account level.
+This is done in Account Admin → Custom Fields, which has a tab for each record type (Projects, Assets).
+Here, administrators create a library of custom fields available across the account, ensuring consistency and standardization of data fields across your organization.
+Each definition specifies a Label (the field’s display name) and a Type:

 Permissions and Visibility